Citosh/NodeJorney/README.md

-If you wanna use my api take kare about DB-create.sql run this file with
+If you wanna use my api take kare about DB_create.sql run this file with your sql shell
-\i (path-to-file:DB-create.sql)
+\i (path-to-file:DB_create.sql)